samwell-ho/openpgp-ca/doc/src/details.md

   path to Alice's key.
 - Alice's key certifies `openpgp-ca@example.org` using a trust signature.
-  This trust signature means that Alice trusts certifications that the CA key makes on other keys: Alice trusts the CA to authenticate third parties on her behalf.
+  This trust signature means that Alice trusts certifications that the CA key makes on other keys; Alice trusts the CA to authenticate third parties on her behalf.

+The following figure shows the keys and certifications in an OpenPGP CA-using organization with two users, Alice and Bob.

 ![Image](oca-certs.png "Certifications between Alice, Bob and the CA Key")

 These mutual certifications between each user and the CA mean that all members of the organization have a verified path to each other.
-And this remains the case even as users leave and join the organization: users don't need to take any special action to authenticate new users.
+And this remains the case even as users leave and join the organization: users don't need to take any special action to authenticate new users, only the OpenPGP CA admin does.

-For example, if Alice wants to authenticate Bob, her OpenPGP implementation can use two certifications to do the authentication: the trust signature she made on the CA's key, and the certification that the CA made on Bob's key.
+For example, if Alice wants to authenticate Bob, her OpenPGP implementation can use two certifications to do the authentication: the trust signature she made on the CA's key, and the certification that the CA made on Bob's key,  which the next figure illustrates:.

 ![Image](oca-auth.png "Alice authenticates Bob using OpenPGP CA certifications")